okohll/abdocs/content/docs/security-and-compliance/security-features/roles.md

 These are used to set up [multi-tenanting](https://todo.com)

 ### Members
 Tick each user to add them to the role.
-Users will gain all the privileges defined by the role
+Users will gain all the privileges defined by the role.

 ### Privileges
-Select the [table privileges](https://todo.com) this role will apply to members
+Select the [table privileges](https://todo.com) which will apply to members.

+Privileges are additive - if a user is a member of multiple roles, they gain all the privileges from each of those roles added together.

 ## Multi-tenanting
 Multi-tenanting is the ability to separate users into groups who can’t see each other’s data.
 This can be used for example to allow different sets of companies, clubs, or membership groups (or whatever the organisational group is) to use the same system features whilst remaining separate from each other.